leonuz/leonuz.github.io/_posts/2024-03-23-Crack-a-Mateo.markdown

         <figcaption>Crack-a-Mateo</figcaption>
 </figure>

-TThis challenge had two files to download, the first one was a screenshot of a message conversation.
+This challenge had two files to download, the first one was a screenshot of a message conversation.

 <figure>
         <img src="/assets/img/jersey24/challenge-image.png" alt="" />